 When the education curriculum was rigorous, games were often shunned and seen as time-wasting activities.
 However, nowadays, games are incorporated in a classroom to prevent boarding and enhance understanding.
 With games, students learn the importance of teamwork, hard work, problem-solving, and understand new concepts faster.
 Besides, there are different learning styles, and some of the students that can benefit from games include social, auditory, and visual learners.
 But are all games educational or beneficial to students?

 Obviously, some video games aren’t going to teach a kid a lot of useful information.
-However, depending on the kid’s age, some games can teach maths, English, science, and other educational concepts and subjects.
+However, depending on the kid’s age, some games and tutorials like Codakid can teach coding for kids, maths, English, science, and other educational concepts and subjects..
 Since numerous games are available online, we have created a list of the games that will educate the user and impart life skills to narrow the search.

 Duck Duck Goose